abdelhai/gem/README.md

 - Accessible and semantic.
 Each paragraph becomes a `p` tag, each inline style is appropriately represented.
 - Playful animated cursor :)

 To run: `npm run dev`.
-The build step uses `estrella` to bundle/watch and `serve` for serving.
+The build step uses **estrella** to bundle and **serve** for serving.

-Please hit me up on [twitter](https://twitter.com/moonriseTK) if you like it or have any ideas for features!
+Make sure to follow the original author on [Twitter](https://twitter.com/moonriseTK), he posts some cool stuff.

-To do (in priority):
+Contributions are welcome!
+Here's Tanishq's original wishlist:

 - Switch to using codemirror so that syntax highlighting becomes easier to dispatch
 - Basic markdown syntax highlighting.